Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Descent and hyperelliptic descent

+\begin{remark} For more general extensions $K | k$, one usually defines the field of moduli of $\Cm$ with respect to $K | k$ as the intersection of all fields of definition of $\Cm$ that are contained in $K$.
+The Galois field of moduli in the previous definition is then a purely inseparable extension of this more general field of moduli by~\cite{Sekiguchi}.
+We refer to Section~\ref{sec:conc} for some open questions concerning these matters. \end{remark}

-A \emph{model} of $C$ over $L$ is a curve $C_0$ over $L$ such that $C$ is isomorphic to $C_0$ over $K$.
-The field $L$ is then called a \emph{field of definition} for $C$.
-If $C$ has field of moduli $k$ for the extension $K | k$, then a \emph{descent} of $C$ is a model of $C$ over $k$. \end{definition}
+\begin{definition} Let $L \subset K$ be a subfield of $K$ containing $k$.
+A \emph{model} of $\Cm$ over $L$ is a curve $\Cm_0$ over $L$ such that $\Cm$ is isomorphic to $\Cm_0$ over $K$.
+The field $L$ is then called a \emph{field of definition} for $\Cm$.

+A model of $\Cm$ over its field of moduli is called a \emph{descent} of $\Cm$.
+If such a model exists, then $\Cm$ is said to \emph{descend} (to its field of moduli).
+If not, then we say that there is \emph{descent obstruction} for $\Cm$. \end{definition}

-In this section, we consider a hyperelliptic curve $\Xm$ of genus $g$ whose field of moduli for the extension $K | k$ equals $k$.
-For these curves, one can ask for a more specific form of descent:
+For hyperelliptic curves, one can ask for a more specific form of descent.

-\begin{definition} Under the hypotheses above, a \emph{hyperelliptic descent} of $\Xm$ is a model $\Xm_0$ of $\Xm$ over $k$ that is defined by a homogeneous polynomial $f_0 (x,z)$ of degree $2 g + 2$ over $k$ without repeated roots.
-More precisely, this is to say that $\Xm_0$ is the desingularization of the curve $y^2 = f_0(x,z)$ in $(1,1,g+1)$-weighted projective $(x,z,y)$-space over $k$. \end{definition}
+\begin{definition} Let $\Xm$ be a hyperelliptic curve over $K$ of genus $g$ whose field of moduli for the extension $K | k$ equals $k$.
+A \emph{hyperelliptic descent} of $\Xm$ is a model $\Xm_0$ of $\Xm$ over $k$ that is defined by a homogeneous polynomial $f_0 (x,z)$ of degree $2 g + 2$ over $k$ without repeated roots.
+More precisely, this is to say that $\Xm_0$ is the desingularization of the curve $y^2 = f_0(x,z)$ in the $(1,1,g+1)$-weighted projective $(x,z,y)$-space over $k$. \end{definition}

+\begin{remark} There is a slight ambiguity to be noted.
+According to Definition~\ref{def:hypdesc}, any descent $\Xm_0$ of a hyperelliptic curve $\Xm$ is in fact hyperelliptic as a curve over $k$.
+However, such a descent is not always a hyperelliptic descent; this is the case if and only if the quotient $\Qm_0$ of $\Xm_0$ by its hyperelliptic involution $\iota_0$ is isomorphic to $\PP^1$ over $k$. \end{remark}